 See Saw Circus allows us to offer places in our Vulcana Kids classes at no cost, to children referred to us by agencies working with them, schools or their families.

-To find out more about See Saw Circus, including sponsoring the program and enquiring about a place in the program contact:
+To make a donation or find out more about See Saw Circus, including sponsoring the program and enquiring about a place in the program contact:

 Angela Willock, Workshops Coordinator